17 Best CRM Software of 2023 (Compared and Reviewed)

 9. User Experience is Key.

 How easy-to-use is your CRM?
-Don’t forget UX and make sure that your team is comfortable working with this tool for the long haul and there is a short learning curve.
+Don’t forget UX, and make sure that your team is comfortable working with this tool for the long haul, as there is a short learning curve.

 10. API Calls.